reynardmark/todo-app-v2/README.md

 This toy project is to recall Rails concept and learn how to use Rails as backend and React as frontend.

+You can access the app in production (here)[https://todo-app-v2-8wkw.onrender.com/login].
+Note that this uses SQlite and free tier of render (data is not persistent).

 ## Libraries used (React)

 - Material UI